- Overview and Highlights

 The Gallery’s internal registration number used to identify the object.
 In general, the accession number is composed of three elements, each separated by a period: year of accession (as four digits); number of gift during that year; number of object within that gift.
 Components are indicated with numbers or letters and are not necessary for searching purposes.
 Long-term loan objects are preceded by “ILE.”
 Examples: 1959.15.22; 2012.124.13.1–.2; ILE2008.14.4

-The name of the person or organization related in various ways to the object: including artists, makers, manufacturers, publishers, printers, producers, etc.; authors of works illustrated or otherwise referenced; and authorities, such as rulers and others authorizing the issue of coins, banknotes, or tokens.
+The name of the person or organization related in various ways to the object: including artists, makers, manufacturers, publishers, printers, producers, etc.; authors of works illustrated or otherwise referenced; and authorities, such as rulers and others authorizing the issue of coins, banknotes, or tokens, including mints.

 For a basic artist search, type the artist’s last name; for a more specific search, type the artist’s first and last name (in that order).
 Examples: van Gogh; David Smith; Tiffany and Company; Caracalla.